New round of smoke from Canada fires prompts air quality alerts across the Upper Midwest - KTVZ

 By Sara Smart, Taylor Ward and Aya Elamroussi, CNN

-(CNN) — Thick plumes of smoke from dozens of wildfires raging in Ontario, Canada, are billowing across the US border, compromising the air quality for millions of residents in Wisconsin and Minnesota.
+(CNN) — Thick plumes of smoke from dozens of wildfires raging in Ontario, Canada, are billowing across the US border, compromising the air quality for millions of residents in Wisconsin, Minnesota and Iowa.

-The entire state of Minnesota and most of Wisconsin were under air quality alerts Wednesday as a gray haze from wildfire smoke shifted south, according to the National Weather Service.

-Parts of both states experienced air quality marked as “unhealthy” or “very unhealthy” on Wednesday afternoon – levels 4 and 5 out of 6, according to the monitoring website AirNow.

-“Smoky skies and poor air quality will continue through Thursday with the worst conditions expected tonight,” the National Weather Service in the Twin Cities said Wednesday.
+“Smoky skies and poor air quality will continue through Thursday,” the National Weather Service in the Twin Cities said.

-By Thursday morning, air quality should begin improving as the smoke clears, the weather service in Duluth, Minnesota, said.

-For most areas in Ontario, the air quality health index was observed as “low risk” Wednesday, ranging from level 2 to 3 of 10, according to the country’s air quality monitoring website.
+For most areas in Ontario, the air quality health index was observed as “low risk” Thursday, ranging from Level 2 to Level 3 of 10, according to the country’s air quality monitoring website, with just a few cities experiencing “moderate risk.”

-Meanwhile, areas including Chatham, downtown Toronto and Windsor had an air quality health index of moderate, which is level 4 of 10.
+Areas including Chatham, Ottawa and Windsor had an air quality health index of moderate, which is level 4 of 10.
 Those areas are also forecast to improve over the next couple of days.
-Montreal in Quebec faces a forecast of moderate risk with level 5 of 10 on Thursday.
+Montreal in Quebec faces a forecast of moderate risk with Level 5 of 10 on Thursday.

-In addition to Wisconsin and Minnesota, smoke from the fires was also detected over parts of Kentucky, Illinois, Indiana, Michigan, Ohio and North Dakota as of Wednesday night, another map shows.
+In addition to Wisconsin and Minnesota, smoke from the fires was also detected over parts of Kentucky, Illinois, Indiana, Michigan, Ohio and North Dakota, another map showed.

 “Smoke originating from Canadian wildfires continues to move southeast across Wisconsin,” the state Department of Natural Resources said.
 “People with heart or lung disease, older adults, and children should reduce prolonged or heavy exertion.”